Overview

 Alberta’s feral horse populations range the Eastern Slopes of the Rocky Mountains between the Sheep and Brazeau Rivers.

-Albertans have always felt a strong connection to feral horses, due in part to the role that their ancestors played in settling the west.
+Albertans have always felt a strong connection to feral horses, dating back to the role that their ancestors played in settling the west.
 Horses served vital roles in labour in the fields, providing transportation and improving the quality of life for settlers in Alberta.

-In areas with high density feral horse populations, feral horses move from the preferred habitats with high availability of forage to other areas.
-This creates the risk of unsustainable use and puts pressure on plant communities and other grazing animals using the landscape.
+In areas with high density feral horse populations, feral horses move from the preferred habitats with high availability of forage to other areas of the province, increasing the risk of unsustainable use of the landscape and putting pressure on plant communities as well as other grazing animals.

 Alberta’s feral horse population is counted across 6 equine management zones: Brazeau, Nordegg, Clearwater, Sundre, Ghost River and Elbow.
 Minimum counts and distance surveys are conducted using helicopters for optimal maneuverability.